Master’s Degrees in School Nursing

 Education Levels of School Nursing Majors

-In 2018-2019, 454 earned their master's degree in school nursing.
-This earns it the #13 spot on the list of the most popular master's degree programs in the nation.
+In 2020-2021, 455 master's degrees were awarded to school nursing majors.
+This earns it the #10 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in school nursing at each degree level.